puppetlabs/puppetlabs-stdlib/README.markdown

 #### `sort`

-Sorts strings and arrays lexically. *Type*: rvalue.
+Sorts strings, arrays and hashes (recursively) lexically.
+It cannot sort hashes with keys of different types since they are not comparable. *Type*: rvalue.

 #### `squeeze`